AliceHincu/Theory-Concepts/Solving a problem in Packet Tracer.md

 * Now go to **PC**:
    * Desktop > Ip Configuration, check the "DHCP" circle and check if the updated information is corect.
    * Desktop > Web Browser, in the URL write the server IP (194.95.50.34) and press "Go".
 You should see index.html ("New page").

+### 2.3 Setting up the third network (N3)
+The beginning is the same as N1, same devices, same wire.

+Now we set the IPs:
+* We start with the **router**, we go to config.
+We remember that the wire was used for FastEthernet 0/0, so for N3 we choose that interface and set the IP to 194.95.50.65 with mask /28.
+Set the port "On".
+* Before we set the **DNS server** go to desktop>ip config:
+   * We need to statically assign an IP: 194.95.50.66 and mask /28.
+   * To reach the Internet from the server, we pass through R3, through FastEthernet0/0, so we set the server's default gateway to 194.95.50.65
+   * We already calculated the IP of the DNS server, which is 194.95.50.66(itself), so we set it.
+* Now go back to services: DHCP (We can also set this one to DHCP, to make our lives easier):
+   * We check the "On" circle, to make it a DHCP server (to set IPs for the rest of the PCs.)
+   * We set the "Start IP Address:" to 194.95.50.67, because .65 is for the router and .66 is for the server.
+   * We set the mask to /28 (255.255.255.240)
+   * We set the "Default Gateway" to the IP of the router(194.95.50.65)
+   * We set the DNS to 194.95.50.66 (we already calculated it)
+   * **PRESS SAVE**
+* This is also a **DNS** server, so it will bond a made-up name to the IP address of the Web Server.
+Go to Services>DNS:
+   * Check the DNS Service circle to "On".
+   * Put any name you want in Name (We put: "x.com")
+   * Set the Address to be IP of the Web Server(194.95.50.34)
+   * **PRESS ADD**
+* Now go to **PC**:
+   * Desktop > Ip Configuration, check the "DHCP" circle and check if the updated information is corect.
+   * Desktop > Web Browser, in the URL write the server IP (194.95.50.34) and press "Go".
+You should see index.html ("New page").

+### 2.4 Setting up the fourth network (N4)
+Here we do not have a server, so we usually have to allocate statically the PC's IP.
+We will do this at N5, but at N4 we will make the router DHCP(see steps below).
+We also have an Access Point(it's like a switch but makes the change from copper wired communication to wireless communication) and a laptop.

+Now we set the IPs:
+* We start with the **router**, we go to config.
+We remember that the wire was used for FastEthernet 0/0, so for N4 we choose that interface and set the IP to 194.95.50.81 with mask /28.
+Set the port "On".
+* How to **make router DHCP**?
+   * Go to CLI > write command "exit" until you actually exit.
+   * Write "enable"
+   * Write "configure t"
+   * Write "ip dhcp pool x", where x is the name
+   * Write "?" to see the available commands if you want
+   * Write "network <IP_ADDRESS_OF_NETWORK> <MASK_OF_NETWORK>", in our case: "network 194.95.50.80 255.255.255.240"
+   * Write "default-router <IP_OF_ROUTER>", in our case: "default-router 194.95.50.81"
+   * Write "dns-server <IP_OF_DNS_SERVER>", in our case: "dns-server 194.95.50.66"
+   * Press CTRL+Z
+   * **Write "write memory" to save**
+* Now go to **PC**:
+   * Desktop > Ip Configuration, check the "DHCP" circle and check if the updated information is corect.
+* Now go to **Access point**:
+  * Go to Config > Port 1 (which is the wireless port)  and give it a name (SSID) to the wireless network.
+We put the SSID to "a"(from "access point")
+* Now go to **laptop**:
+   *  turn off the laptop and get rid of the copper board(module) and select the wireless module "WPC300N" then turn on
+   *  go to Config > Wireless0 and set the SSID to the name of the access point (SSID: "a" in our case).
+After a few seconds, it should connect.
+   *  go to Desktop > IP Config.
+Set to static because if the first time the laptop connected to a random wi-fi and not to our access point, then it will have a wrong IP.
+So to be sure, put it on static first and then on DHCP.

+### 2.5 Setting up the fifth network (N5)
+Here we do not have a server, so we have to allocate statically the PC's IP.

+Now we set the IPs:
+* We start with the **router**, we go to config.
+We remember that the wire was used for FastEthernet 0/0, so for N5 we choose that interface and set the IP to 194.95.50.97 with mask /29.
+Set the port "On".
+* Now go to **PC1** Desktop > Ip Configuration, check the "Static" circle and fill in the info:
+   * IPv4: 194.95.50.98
+   * Subnet Mask: /29  (255.255.255.248)
+   * Default Gateway: 194.95.50.97
+   * DNS Server: 194.95.50.66

+**NOW WE BASICALLY CONFIGURED ALL OF OUR NETWORKS, BUT NOW WE HAVE TO CONFIGURE THE NETWORKS BETWEEN THEM.**